 GHENT IS BRUSSELS’ COOL YOUNGER SISTERI enjoyed Ghent, but I didn’t LOVE it.
 It was definitely a cool city, though, and I liked it more than Brussels.
-It’s got more of an authentic feel to it, and it’s just beautiful.
+It’s got more of an authentic feel to it, not to mention it’s architecture is beautiful.
 Out of all the Belgian cities I visited, this is the one I’d most like to actually live in.
-I absolutely loved the architecture there, and throughout most of Belgium for that matter.
-It’s more of a university town, so it feels very hip and modern and fun.
-I feel like it’s one of those places I’d fall in love with if I lived/spend more time there.
-But not one I would necessarily do for a day trip again, if that makes sense!

 DINANT ROCKS (GET IT??)Dinant was really really cool.
 It’s super small, and definitely touristy, but not as much as Bruges.
 It feels much more ‘real’.
 And just as beautiful!

 It’s located along the River Meuse, so along with pretty city views, you can stare at the river, too!
 And even take a cool boat ride between April and October.You’ll also notice giant saxophones all over the city, and lining the Charles de Gaulle Bridge – these were erected in memory of Adolphe Sax, the inventor of the saxophone!
-I hadn’t done a ton of research, but I immediately stumbled upon Collégiale Notre-Dame, or the Collegiate Church of Our Lady (the tallest building in that first picture).
+I hadn’t done a ton of research, but I immediately stumbled upon Collégiale Notre-Dame (Collegiate Church of Our Lady), which is the tallest building in that first picture.
 As you can see, it’s quite beautiful and definitely worth a stop!

-Afterwards, I decided to check out the Citadelle de Dinant, or the Citadel of Dinant, and ended up spending the majority of my day there.
+Afterward, I decided to check out the Citadelle de Dinant (Citadel of Dinant) and ended up spending the majority of my day there.
 There are a TON of steps to get up to the top, but the views are amazing (see above)!